ali25311/ali25311/README.md

 ### Hey there! 👋
 - 🔭 My name is Ali Hussain and I'm currently a student at Cal State Fullerton.
-- 🌱 I’m currently obtaning my degree in Computer Science with a emphasis on Web Development and Software Engineering.
+- 🌱 I'm a software engineer & researcher.
 - 📫 How to reach me: The best way to reach me is through my e-mail: ali25311@outlook.com
 - ⚡ Thanks for visting my github!
 <!--